al1abb/cybersecurity-vault-obsidian/Security/Web/Vulnerabilities/Server Side Vulnerabilities/IDOR (Insecure Direct Object Reference).md

 Here, the customer number is used directly as a record index in queries that are performed on the back-end database.
 If no other controls are in place, an attacker can simply modify the `customer_number` value, bypassing access controls to view the records of other customers.
 This is an example of an IDOR vulnerability leading to horizontal privilege escalation.

+---
+## Related links

+Check out this [video](https://www.youtube.com/watch?v=TsJ2XPuGe1k) by mdisec to learn more about IDOR